sigsum/sigsum/www.sigsum.org/content/docs.md

 ## Maintained specifications

-Meant for implementers that need to know about bits and bytes:
+Meant for implementers who need to know about bits and bytes:

   - [Log server protocol][]: stable v1 release
   - [Witness cosigning protocol][]: work in progress \[[1][], [2][], [3][]\]